 When using the smoothing screen, you'll want to use enough pressure to flatten the fibers, but not too much where you're jamming it in.

 Flood and print one more layer of ink.
 Lastly, it's time to cure it.
 When removing the shirt from the platen, make sure to pull the bottom up first and then pull from the top.
 The goal is to avoid distorting the image.
-Run the shirt through the conveyor dryer where it hits cure temp.
+Run the shirt through the conveyor dryer or cure it with the flash dryer.
 If you're using a flash to cure garments, learn about the techniques to ensure the ink reaches the cure temp properly.

 There you have it.
 Now you know how to print white plastisol ink on a dark garment that'll result in bright, clean, and flat white prints.
-As always, if you have any questions, do not hesitate to reach out.
-We're here to help!
-Call 1-800-314-6390 or email firstname.lastname@example.org.
+To learn more printing techniques, check out some free education like How to Screen Print With a Kit: 150 Edition.
+It’ll teach you the basics of screen printing, from setup to reclaim.